Hersonrock/Auriga/docs/DEVLOG.md

 I'm really happy to see how it ended up.

 - Adding a Debug console to my empty project, since it has subsystem Windows it would normally not have a console.
+- Adding a basic Window creation, I'm playing a bit with objects trying to prepare the field to handle Window creation in a different class than DirectX.
+Let see how that goes.

 ### 🔧 Notes
 - Why is so hard to align thigns on a webpage?
 I'm glad to not be studying webdev...